SilicoSciences/seminar-bioinformatics-rna-seq/rna-seq_galaxy.md

 0. Get familar with your tools.
 [Galaxy](https://usegalaxy.org/)

-    0. Create user account
+    0. Create user account.

-    0. Learn how to rename datasets
+    0. Learn how to rename datasets.

-    0. Learn how to change dataset attributes
+    0. Learn how to change dataset attributes.

-    0. Learn how to use Histories
+    0. Learn how to use Histories.

+    0. Take a look at the [Wiki](https://github.com/nekrut/galaxy/wiki).

 0. Get familiar with your data.
 [ENA, Study ERP003613](http://www.ebi.ac.uk/ena/data/view/ERP003613)